FudaWiki/fudawiki-files/hanafuda.md

 However, certain regional hanafuda patterns included a Wild Card outside of the 48 cards.
 In Echigobana and Echigokobana, the Wild Card is depicted by a monster thought to be a *namahage* [生剥].
 In Awabana, the Wild Card is depicted by Kintaro [金太郎].

-In addition, typically most modern hanafuda decks include a blank card called *shirofuda* [白札], which is used for many purposes, but can be used as a Wild Card in games that require one outside of the 48-card deck.
+In addition, typically most modern hanafuda decks include a blank card called *shirofuda* [白札], which is used for various purposes, but can be used as a Wild Card in games that require one outside of the 48-card deck.

 # Using Hanafuda as a Substitute for Other Decks